CarolinaFerreiraMateus/Teacher_Salaries_Portugal_Macro_Alignment/03_DataWarehouse/README.md

-# 03_DataWarehouse – Dimensional Model and Warehouse Loading
+# 03_DataWarehouse – Data Warehouse Loading

-This folder documents the dimensional data warehouse developed for the dissertation project.
+This folder documents the data warehouse developed for the dissertation project.

 The warehouse integrates educational salary data and macroeconomic indicators through a Kimball-based dimensional modeling approach implemented in Microsoft Fabric.